brotatotes/bht-automation/bht gen 3/Colossians/Chapter 2/Colossians 2 12 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 00:41:28
+- Timestamp: 12-19-2023 01:10:19
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
 - BHT Word Count: 82
-- BHT Commentary Usage: 38.18%
+- BHT Commentary Usage: 36.17%
-- BHT Quality Score: 2.6340890752134705
+- BHT Quality Score: 2.540522931112621
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (55):
+- ChatGPT injected words (47):
-	['a', 'act', 'affusion', 'already', 'and', 'are', 'as', 'baptism', 'burial', 'but', 'by', 'change', 'christ', 'displayed', 'faith', 'fellowship', 'god', 'has', 'hearts', 'immersion', 'in', 'initiation', 'is', 'life', 'like', 'modes', 'moral', 'new', 'of', 'old', 'one', 'other', 'our', 'place', 'portrayed', 'powerful', 'putting', 'raised', 'representation', 'resurrection', 's', 'significance', 'signifies', 'symbolizes', 'taken', 'that', 'the', 'this', 'through', 'to', 'upheld', 'visual', 'we', 'with', 'working']
+	['a', 'act', 'affusion', 'alluding', 'already', 'and', 'baptism', 'bury', 'change', 'christ', 'death', 'declaration', 'expiatory', 'faith', 'fellowship', 'for', 'forgiveness', 'future', 'hearts', 'him', 'his', 'immersion', 'in', 'is', 'life', 'maintained', 'new', 'of', 'old', 'or', 'ordinance', 'our', 'picture', 'powerful', 'representing', 'resurrection', 'rise', 'sins', 'spirit', 'symbolically', 'the', 'through', 'to', 'we', 'whether', 'with', 'wrought']
-- ChatGPT injected words (significant words only) (34):
+- ChatGPT injected words (significant words only) (30):
-	['act', 'affusion', 'baptism', 'burial', 'change', 'christ', 'displayed', 'faith', 'fellowship', 'god', 'hearts', 'immersion', 'initiation', 'life', 'like', 'modes', 'moral', 'new', 'old', 'place', 'portrayed', 'powerful', 'putting', 'raised', 'representation', 'resurrection', 's', 'significance', 'signifies', 'symbolizes', 'taken', 'upheld', 'visual', 'working']
+	['act', 'affusion', 'alluding', 'baptism', 'bury', 'change', 'christ', 'death', 'declaration', 'expiatory', 'faith', 'fellowship', 'forgiveness', 'future', 'hearts', 'immersion', 'life', 'maintained', 'new', 'old', 'ordinance', 'picture', 'powerful', 'representing', 'resurrection', 'rise', 'sins', 'spirit', 'symbolically', 'wrought']

 ### Logs
-- Attempt 1 BHT: In Colossians 2:12, the process of baptism is seen as the burial of the former life and the beginning of a new life.
-The physical act of immersion in baptism symbolizes the burial of the old carnal life, but the spirit of the ordinance is kept through other modes of baptism like affusion.
-Through baptism, we have faith in God's mighty operation displayed in Christ's resurrection, and it is through God's working that we are raised to a new moral life.
-Baptism serves as a picture of the change already wrought in the heart through faith, and it signifies our fellowship with Christ.
+- Attempt 1 BHT: Through the act of baptism, we symbolically bury our old carnal life and rise to new life in Christ.
+This powerful spiritual transformation is made possible by our faith in God's mighty operation, demonstrated by the resurrection of Jesus.
+Baptism is not merely a physical act, but a representation of the change already wrought in our hearts through faith.
+Whether through immersion or affusion, the spirit of the ordinance is kept, signifying our faith in the expiatory death of Christ and our fellowship with Him.
+In this rite, we are united with Christ, both in His burial and in His resurrection, anticipating our final resurrection and newness of life in Him.
-- 🔄 Colossians 2:12 (attempt 1, 105 words, 34.48% quotes quality score: 2.805820339482813, V2 normalized quality score: 84.63, commentator tiers 1-3: 32.98%, 32.42%, 34.6%)
+- 🔄 Colossians 2:12 (attempt 1, 112 words, 34.85% quotes quality score: 2.53296496063592, V2 normalized quality score: 75.56, commentator tiers 1-3: 32.64%, 32.44%, 34.93%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-	- VERSE_REF FOUND IN BHT!
-- Attempt 2 BHT: Baptism is portrayed as the burial of our old life and the initiation of a new one.
-The act of immersion symbolizes this burial, but the significance of baptism is upheld through other modes like affusion.
-By putting our faith in God's powerful working, displayed in Christ's resurrection, we are raised to a new moral life.
-Baptism is a visual representation of the change that has already taken place in our hearts through faith and signifies our fellowship with Christ.
+- Attempt 2 BHT: Through baptism, we symbolically bury our old life and rise to new life in Christ.
+The act of immersion is the most fitting mode, signifying the significance of the ordinance, but affusion can still convey its spirit.
+This transformation is possible through our faith in God's operation, as demonstrated in Jesus' resurrection.
+In baptism, we express our faith in the expiatory death of Christ and our fellowship with Him, and it serves as a picture of the change already wrought in our hearts through faith.
-- 🔄 Colossians 2:12 (attempt 2, 82 words, 38.18% quotes quality score: 2.6340890752134705, V2 normalized quality score: 78.92, commentator tiers 1-3: 32.84%, 31.58%, 35.57%)
+- 🔄 Colossians 2:12 (attempt 2, 86 words, 36.84% quotes quality score: 2.396982201808541, V2 normalized quality score: 71.04, commentator tiers 1-3: 32.8%, 31.19%, 36.01%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Through baptism, we proclaim our faith in the expiatory death of Christ, declaring that we put our faith in His sacrifice for the forgiveness of our sins.
-Baptism is seen as the burial of the old carnal life, symbolized by immersion, and the initiation of a new life in Christ.
-It is a representation of the change that has already taken place in our hearts through faith, serving as a visual reminder of our fellowship with Christ and the newness of life found in Him.
+- Attempt 3 BHT: Through baptism, we symbolically bury our old life and rise to new life in Christ.
+The act of baptism is a powerful declaration of our faith in the expiatory death of Christ for the forgiveness of our sins.
+Whether through immersion or affusion, the spirit of the ordinance is maintained, representing the change already wrought in our hearts through faith.
+Baptism is a picture of our fellowship with Christ, alluding to His resurrection and our future resurrection to new life in Him.
-- 🔄 Colossians 2:12 (attempt 3, 85 words, 40.0% quotes quality score: 2.6296077398451594, V2 normalized quality score: 78.77, commentator tiers 1-3: 31.35%, 32.25%, 36.4%)
+- 🔄 Colossians 2:12 (attempt 3, 82 words, 36.17% quotes quality score: 2.540522931112621, V2 normalized quality score: 75.81, commentator tiers 1-3: 32.84%, 31.05%, 36.11%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Baptism is regarded as the burial of the old carnal life, symbolized by immersion, and the initiation of a new life in Christ.
-By putting our faith in God's mighty operation displayed in Christ's resurrection, we are raised to a new moral life.
-It is through baptism that we proclaim our faith in the expiatory death of Christ for the forgiveness of our sins.
-This act serves as a visual representation of the change already wrought in our hearts through faith and signifies our fellowship with Christ.
+- Attempt 4 BHT: Through the act of baptism, we symbolically bury our old carnal life and rise to new life in Christ.
+This powerful spiritual transformation is made possible by our faith in God's mighty operation, demonstrated by the resurrection of Jesus.
+Baptism is not merely a physical act, but a representation of the change already wrought in our hearts through faith.
+Whether through immersion or affusion, the spirit of the ordinance is kept, signifying our faith in the expiatory death of Christ and our fellowship with Him.
+In this rite, we are united with Christ, both in His burial and in His resurrection, anticipating our final resurrection and newness of life in Him.
-- 🔄 Colossians 2:12 (attempt 4, 89 words, 35.19% quotes quality score: 2.563759581113378, V2 normalized quality score: 76.58, commentator tiers 1-3: 32.52%, 31.25%, 36.23%)
+- 🔄 Colossians 2:12 (attempt 4, 112 words, 34.85% quotes quality score: 2.53296496063592, V2 normalized quality score: 75.56, commentator tiers 1-3: 32.64%, 32.44%, 34.93%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Baptism embodies the burial of our old life and the commencement of a new one.
-Although immersion aligns better with the significance of baptism, affusion retains the essence of the ordinance when immersion is impractical.
-Having faith in God's power demonstrated in Christ's resurrection, we are raised to a new moral life.
-Baptism serves as a portrayal of the transformation already accomplished within us through faith and signifies our union with Christ, portraying the change from our old life to the new life in Him.
+- Attempt 5 BHT: Through baptism, we symbolically bury our old life and rise to new life in Christ.
+The act of immersion is the most fitting mode, signifying the significance of the ordinance.
+However, affusion can still convey its spirit.
+This transformation is possible through our faith in God's operation, demonstrated in Jesus' resurrection.
+In baptism, we express our faith in Christ's expiatory death and our fellowship with Him.
+It serves as a picture of the change already wrought in our hearts through faith, leading us to a newness of life.
-- 🔄 Colossians 2:12 (attempt 5, 87 words, 38.18% quotes quality score: 2.4510116784865863, V2 normalized quality score: 72.84, commentator tiers 1-3: 34.52%, 30.57%, 34.91%)
+- 🔄 Colossians 2:12 (attempt 5, 90 words, 36.67% quotes quality score: 2.0930687587276733, V2 normalized quality score: 60.94, commentator tiers 1-3: 32.95%, 31.24%, 35.81%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Colossians 2:12 bht prompt v0.7 (82 words, 38.18% quotes)
+- ✅ Colossians 2:12 bht prompt v0.7 (82 words, 36.17% quotes)
-- quality score: 2.6340890752134705, V2 normalized quality score: 78.92, commentator tiers 1-3: 32.84%, 31.58%, 35.57%)
+- quality score: 2.540522931112621, V2 normalized quality score: 75.81, commentator tiers 1-3: 32.84%, 31.05%, 36.11%)